We read so many resumes at Robert Walters that we’ve become experts on how to spot the cream of the crop.

 Beyond triple-checking your resume (and having several other people proof it for you), there are a few things that can break a resume out of the pack.

-1. Make it interesting.
+- Make it interesting.
 Yes, you want it to sound professional, but that doesn’t mean using the same old dry phrasing from the template you found online.
-A clean graphic layout and compelling wording goes a long way in grabbing the attention of a hiring manager whose eyes are starting to cross from all the resumes he’s seen.
+A clean graphic layout and compelling wording goes a long way in grabbing the attention of a hiring manager whose eyes are starting to cross from all the resumes they've seen.

 A great resume is only a foot in the door, of course.
 Interviewing skills and actual talent are paramount to landing the job of your dreams.